robinebers/notemac-app/README.md

 # NoteMac

 A simple, fast text editor for macOS built with SwiftUI with basic Markdown support.
-Purely a vibe coded experiment for testing purposes.
+Purely a vibe coded experiment for testing purposes — not a single line of code was written or read in the process.
+Built in a few hours.

 ![NoteMac Screenshot](notemac.png)